MiladMF17/php-exercises-98121031/README.md

 "php-exercises-98121031"

-"I made this repository for my web programming exercises"
+"I made this repository for web programming exercises"